INSIDE: Everything you need to know about the Buckingham Palace Changing of the Guard Ceremony in London.

 - Mounted sentries change every hour, in very cold weather they change every half hour, during the day until 16:00 when a Dismounting Parade, takes place in the forecourt of Horse Guards.

-Household Cavalry Museum
+Option 3: The Household Cavalry Museum

-Combine this with a visit to the Household Cavalry Museum where kids big and small can dress up in the uniform of a Life Guard or Blues and Royals trooper, as well as see the horses being worked on in their stables, through a glass partition.
+This is where kids, big and small, can dress up in the uniform of a Life Guard or Blues and Royals trooper, as well as see the horses being worked on in their stables, through a glass partition.

 - If the Palace gates are already crowded, head to Wellington Barracks on the Birdcage Walk to see the guards inspected before the change ceremony.

-The nearest tube stations are:
+By Underground: The nearest tube stations are:

 - Victoria – About 15 minutes.
 District, Circle & Victoria line